Overview Video

 Moving into a new community

-In 2017, I moved back to the United States, settling in Austin, Texas with my family.
+In 2017, I moved back to the United States, settling in Austin, Texas with my family due to my father's job change from Samsung.
 I started Pre-K 4 at Mills Elementary School, where I met many new people, different in language and culture.
 Throughout the next few years of elementary school, I learned English, which I am now fluent in and certified by the TELPAS test to have passed the aspects of English in reading, writing, listening, and speaking.
 It was a challenge at first, but I soon adapted to the new environment and made many friends along the way.
 I felt super supported by my teachers, which I am thankful for.
+I also joined Kuk Sool Won of Oak Hill, teaching me discipline, respect, and hard work.
+I have now achieved my first-degree black belt, and I continue to train and learn more about the art.
+I also use these skills in my life, helping me stay focused and patient while programming and debugging, for example.

 Last Day of Kindergarten (2018)